Narayani-Julia/crwn-clothing-nara/README.md

 + Set up a store folder
 + create a file: store.js : this is where state lives, we recieve actions, dispatch them into reducers to update the state
 + yarn add
++ dispatch whenever an action method is called

+# Setting up reselect for redux to optimize
+yarn add reselect
+when you download new things, its good to restart your development set-up

 # Checking for dependencies
 Sometimes you will spend 4 hours looking at code that doesnt work and you won't know why its breaking.
 Checking your dependencies and seeing if its right might help with this issue